tquintero/hickscte.github.io/_posts/tent/2014-10-7-compbiz-day-17-testing-your-assumptions.md

 ### Class Outline

-* The Lean Canvas
+* Testing Your Assumptions Discussion
-* Business Model Generation
+* Example
+* Design Your Tests

 ### What Should Be Ready Today